[Last Updated: 1 June 2022]

 - Petzl Ultra Rush – One proprietary ACCU 2 rechargeable lithium-ion battery pack with two 2600 mAh 18650 batteries.
-Can also upgrade to ACCU 4 for twice the run-time.
+Can also upgrade to ACCU 4 for twice the battery life.

 - Fenix HL60R – One Fenix 18650 rechargeable battery, or two CR123A store-bought batteries.

-- Petzl Ultra Rush – IP 67.
+- Petzl Ultra Rush and Black Diamond Icon – IP 67.
 One meter deep for 30 minutes.

 - Fenix HL60R – IP 8.
 Two meters deep for 30 minutes.